The end of the year means one thing for nonprofit organizations — fundraising, and lots of it.

 Your own year-end giving campaign will fall into one of these categories largely depending on whether or not you’re raising funds for a specific project or initiative.
 The category will then influence how you promote the campaign to donors in your marketing materials.
 A project-based campaign should rely on the project itself to inspire giving, while an unrestricted campaign should focus on your mission, impact, and history more generally.

-2. Set some specific fundraising goals.
+Step 2: Set some specific fundraising goals.